minvws/nl-kat-coordination/mula/docs/architecture.md

 Important to note is the `data` field contains the object that a `Task Runner` will use to execute the task.
 This field is a JSON field that allows any object to be persisted.
 It's schema is enforced by which scheduler its task is pushed on.
-On `BoefjeScheduler` only `BoefjeTask` objects are allowed to be pushed.
+For a `BoefjeScheduler` only `BoefjeTask` objects are allowed to be pushed.
 This is the same for the other schedulers.

 By doing this, it allows the scheduler to wrap whatever object within a `Task`, and as a result we're able to create and extend more types of schedulers that